 You also need to know what competencies the employer is looking for from their ideal candidate.
 This information is usually found in the job description (it's often labelled 'Person Specification), but it may appear in the job advert itself.
 Look for phrases like ‘We are looking for someone with…’ or ‘Our ideal candidate will have….’; whatever follows this is what you need to focus on evidencing.

-If the employer has set a word limit, make sure you stick to it.
+If the employer has set a word limit for the supporting statement, make sure you stick to it.
 If they haven’t, read my blog post How long should a supporting statement be? to find out how much to write.

 Step 2: Decide on a structure

-It’s entirely up to you how you structure your supporting statement, but there’s a structure I find works really well that I recommend to clients during my supporting statement review service - structure it around the competencies listed in the person specification.
+It’s entirely up to you how to structure your supporting statement, but there’s a structure I find works really well that I recommend to clients during my Supporting Statement Review Service - structure it around the competencies listed in the person specification.
 If the employer lists around five to eight competencies, this would be perfectly manageable to structure your supporting statement around, but any more and I'd recommend grouping them.
 To do this, group competencies that relate to one-another or are similar.
 For example, you could group IT skills, administration and organisation skills or interpersonal, customer-service and listening skills.

-If you’ve got limited experience, you may find structuring your statement around each competency a bit tricky.
-If this is the case, structure your statement around your past roles or experiences.
+If you’ve got limited experience, you may find structuring your supporting statement around each competency a bit tricky.
+If this is the case, structure it around your past roles or experiences.
 For example, one paragraph for your current job and the second for your last job.
 You can then use other paragraphs to focus your attention more on certain aspects of these roles.

 Step 3: Select your evidence

 Detailed evidence is what your application will depend on so make sure you dedicate a good amount of time to this.
-I encourage my clients to brainstorm examples they could refer back to in order to evidence each competency.
+I encourage my clients to brainstorm examples they could refer back to in their personal statement in order to evidence each competency in their personal statement.

 Step 4: Start writing

 Once you’ve decided on your structure and decided what evidence you're going to draw on, it’s time to start writing.
-To avoid your statement becoming too descriptive, dedicate a paragraph to each competency or group of competencies.
+To avoid your personal statement becoming too descriptive, dedicate a paragraph to each competency or group of competencies.
 This will help your writing stay focused, clear and persuasive.
 Want to see what an excellent supporting statement looks like?
 I've included one in my Supporting Statement Bundle and lots of other resources to help you write your first draft.

 Step 5: Write your opening and closing paragraphs